-Design interaction: On this level, under each health cluster, we continue by further clustering the life situations by how participants interact with game design. the analysis of game-specific designs.
-Participants with similar interactions (even if with different games) will be clustered together based on their similarities.
-We aim to construct 3–5 unique design interaction clusters (taxa) under each health cluster.
+Design interaction: On this level, under each health cluster, we continue by further clustering the life situations by how participants interact with game design.
+These clusters are primarily based on the discovered connection points between the game-structural syntheses reports and coded design experiences, i.e. how certain game structures are linked to specific lived experiences of playing by these designs.
+The clusters are thus two-dimensional, consisting of what is played and how or why.
+For each participant, their relevant data points are collected and compared to the above structure-experience connection points, which serve as key clusters; nonetheless, we may also establish new clusters to sufficiently cover the variety of design interactions.
+We expect to construct 3–5 unique design interaction clusters (taxa) under each health cluster.